Secret ballot: France

 Article 31 of the Constitution of the Year III of the Revolution (1795) states that "All elections are to be held by secret ballot".
 The same goes with the constitution of 1848: voters could hand-write the name of their preferred candidate on their ballot at home (the only condition was to write on white paper) or receive one distributed on the street.
 The ballot was folded in order to prevent other people from reading its contents.

-Louis-Napoléon Bonaparte attempted to abolish the secret ballot for the 1851 plebiscite with an electoral decree requesting electors to write down "yes" or "no" (in French: "oui" or "non") under the eyes of everyone.
+Louis-Napoléon Bonaparte attempted to abolish the secret ballot for the 1851 plebiscite with an electoral decree requesting electors to write down "yes" or "no" under the eyes of everyone.
 But he faced strong opposition and eventually relented, allowing the secret ballot to occur.

-According to the official website of the Assemblée nationale (the lower house of the French parliament), the voting booth was permanently adopted only in 1913.
+According to the official website of the National Assembly (the lower house of the French parliament), the voting booth was permanently adopted only in 1913.

+Belgium

+The British Ballot Act 1872 inspired Belgian Catholic minister Jules Malou to implement the Belgian Secret Ballot Act of 9 July 1877.
+The subsequent 1878 Belgian general election led to a victory for the Liberal Party.

+The 1877 law introduced the ballot (as opposed to simply writing any name on a piece of paper) as well as the voting booth.